Microgromia minor (de Saedeleer, 1934)

 Microgromia-minor

-Fig. 5: Microgromia minor.
+Fig. 5 a-b: Microgromia minor.
 L = 15 µm.
 Two focal planes of a specimen feeding on cyanobacteria.
 Obj.
 100 X.

 Microgromia-minor